A high-ranking former

 "It was a rite of passage to be investigated for having an affair," Carreon's supervisor reportedly told her when she asked for the defamatory investigation to stop.

-Carreon, the primary earner for her family, says she was "constructively discharged" in June 2024 after her workplace became intolerable.
-She is represented by Stowell & Friedman, a firm that has taken up many similar sexual harassment cases in the past.
+Carreon in her complaint says she was "constructively discharged" in June 2024, meaning the conditions at her workplace became so intolerable she was virtually forced to quit.
+She is being represented by Stowell & Friedman, a firm that has taken up similar sexual and racial discrimination cases against Wall Street firms in the past.

 The lawsuit relies on the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, a law passed in 2022 to ensure these sorts of claims are "adjudicated and redressed through the court system" rather than behind closed doors.